 While writing this piece the dreary sky outside my window spoke of our constant abuse of natural resources leading to global warming.
 This imminent green sunny deficiency has led me to appreciate young individuals like Jisha Unnikrishnan whose black and white, pen and ink artworks of nature evoke a sense of nostalgia; a world which like the sand timer is slipping through our hands.

-Read on to learn how she connected the dots and arrived at depicting a thriving eco-system of the bygone era.
+Read on to learn how this Ahmedabad based textile designer and illustrator connected the dots to arrive at depicting a thriving eco-system of the bygone era.

 MD: Acquaint us with your family and creative background.